codebysumit/libgetstr/README.md

  * **Simplified String Type:** Introduces a `str` type alias for `char *` for enhanced readability.

 ### Installation 🛠️
-To use the `stdget` library in your C projects, follow these steps to compile it into a static library (`.a` file) and link it with your applications.
+To use the `getstr` library in your C projects, follow these steps to compile it into a static library (`.a` file) and link it with your applications.

 **1. Download the Library Files 📥**

-Download the latest version of the stdget library header (`getstr.h`) and source (`getstr.c`) files from the official GitHub repository: [GITHUB/LIBGETSTR](https://github.com/codebysumit/libgetstr/tree/master/src)
+Download the latest version of the `getstr` library header (`getstr.h`) and source (`getstr.c`) files from the official GitHub repository: [GITHUB/LIBGETSTR](https://github.com/codebysumit/libgetstr/tree/master/src)

 Make sure both `getstr.h` and `getstr.c` are placed in the same directory.